Skip to main content

 FieldDescriptionExample

-ActionWhat to doclick, type, verify, scroll
+ActionWhat to doclick, type, toHaveText, toHaveURL

-SelectorThe element to target#email, button[type='submit']
+SelectorThe CSS selector or XPath of the element to target#email, button[type='submit']

 Click + Add Step to add more steps.